443eb9/bevy_entitiles/README.md

 - Supports up to 4 tilesets in one tilemap.
 - Supports up to 4 layers\* in one tilemap.
-- Supports up to 512 atlas count in one tilemap. (this will no longer exists in next version)
 - Supports up to 32 animations in one tilemap. (this will no longer exists in next version)
 - Supports up to 32 length of animation sequences.